fieldtrip/website/tutorial/mvpa_light.md

 ## Classification in the 0.5-0.7 s interval

 We will use `ft_timelockstatistics` to determine the classification accuracy between the three classes FIC, FC, and IC.
 As features, we will use the average activity in the 0.5-0.7 s interval.
-This yields XXX features for the classifier, one for each MEG channel, to try to differentiate between FIC, FC, and IC trials.
+This yields 149 features for the classifier, one for each MEG channel, to try to differentiate between FIC, FC, and IC trials.
 Let us first determine the number of trials in each class:

     nFIC = numel(dataFIC_LP.trial);
     nFC = numel(dataFC_LP.trial);
     nIC = numel(dataIC_LP.trial);

-Now we need to define the configuration struct
+Define the configuration struct

     cfg = [] ;
     cfg.method      = 'mvpa';